|

 In 430 BC Athens was visited by a

-425 BC: The Athenians gain great
+425 BC: The Athenians gained great

 advantages over the Spartans at Sphacteria, and by occupying

-Cythera; but they suffer a severe defeat in Boeotia, and the Spartan
+Cythera.
+But they suffer a severe defeat in Boeotia, and the Spartan

 in those regions.